Railway Photography is more than just Trains

 I took this photograph back in 1991 at Staverton on the South Devon Railway.

-Today it is the beautiful looking Bishop’s Bridge signal box at Staverton on the South Devon Railway.
+What it looks like today……The beautiful looking Bishop’s Bridge signal box at Staverton on the South Devon Railway.

 This photo shows the footbridge over the mainline at Totnes station in 2017.

-In the Summer of 2018 a new footbridge had been put up in a different location at the station.
+A new footbridge had been put up in a different location at the station in 2018 .